Takemyeye/Takemyeye/README.md

 # 💫 About Me:
 Frontend Developer with experience in building scalable web applications.
-Proficient in React.js, Vue.js, Nuxt, TypeScript, Node.js, Express, and REST API.
+Proficient in Css, Scss, React.js, Vue.js, Nuxt, Next, TypeScript, Node.js, Express, and REST API.
 Optimized interfaces for speed and responsiveness.
 Developed modular components, improving code architecture.
-Skilled in both relational (MySQL) and non-relational (MongoDB) databases.
+Skilled in both relational (PostgreSQL) and non-relational (MongoDB) databases.
 Committed to excellence and best practices in every project.

 ## 🌐 Socials: